Channel migrant deaths: Smugglers net millions per kilometer – KION546

 Associated Press

-CALAIS, France (AP) — Migrant-smuggling networks organizing English Channel crossings have reaped tens of millions of euros this year, which is the busiest and deadliest ever recorded.
-The price per person varies depending on the network, between 3,000 and 7,000 euros, according to police and aid workers, and experts say it’s big business run by organized crime.
-The rubber boats sometimes leave in a flotilla, more than two dozen a day, and they’re more overloaded than ever with people trying to reach Britain from France.
-On Wednesday, 27 people died in a sinking that is now being investigated by French organized crime prosecutors.
+CALAIS, France (AP) — Migrant smuggling networks organizing English Channel crossings have reaped tens of millions of euros this year.
+2021 has been the busiest and deadliest ever recorded.
+Police and aid workers say the price per person varies depending on the network between 3,000 and 7,000 euros ($3,380 and $8,000).
+Experts say it’s big business run by organized crime.
+The rubber boats sometimes leave in a flotilla.
+More than two dozen a day.
+And they’re more overloaded than ever with people trying to reach Britain from France.
+Twenty-seven people died Wednesday in a sinking that is now being investigated by French organized crime prosecutors.